terensu-desu/buddies/README.md

 - Set up language filter to use local browser storage to save language preference. - Medium; requires language packs ready
 - Think about where to add interview video
 - Recommended page can show up after clicking on "motto" which would take you to the browse page like Anytime's page
-- Browse page is split into two parents, Requests and Support.

 ## Completion list
   - Clean up individual pages structure. - High.
 Finished - 11/23